tloyau/feedback-meeting/README.md

 ### Environment variables
  Create now a `.env` file at the root of the project and fill the appropriate fields.
 I attached an example in the repository : `.env.example`

+### Logs
+ Before run the project, create a folder named `log`.
+The logs will be added to this folder in the future.

 ### Run the project
  You can now run the project.
 The Node.js server will register HttpFeedbacks for you.
 ```